About Milan, Italy - Home | Contact | Sitemap

 Photo credits

-Another relaxing area is the Naviglio area with Naviglio Grande and Naviglio Pavese.
+Naviglio area with Naviglio Grande and Naviglio Pavese rests

-Between the streets Viale Gabriele D’Annunzio and Viale Goriaza there is the basin called Darsena where all the channels and rivers of Milan get together.
-The river Olona which is subterraneous today and the Naviglio Grande merge.
-The Darsena was built by the Spanish Earl of Fuentes in 1603 to enhance the transport of goods.
+between the streets of Viale Gabriele D’Annunzio and Viale Goriaza.
+This part of the city contains the Darsena Basin, which is where all the channels and rivers of Milan meet and where the Olona River, currently subterraneous, and the Naviglio Grande merge.
+The Darsena was constructed by the Spanish Earl of Fuentes in 1603 to enhance the transport of goods.

 Naviglio Pavese

-is part of the basin Darsena and merges together with Ticino after 33 km.
-It was built In the 13th century by Gian Galeazzo Visconti, but it was not finished until 1819.
+is part of the Darsena Basin and merges together with Ticino after 33 km.
+It was built In the 13th century by Gian Galeazzo Visconti, but wasn't actually finished until 1819.

 Naviglio Grande

 has its source in the river Ticino in Tornavento.
-The channel was important for the transport of marble which was used to build the Duomo.
+The channel was important for the transportation of the marble used to build the Duomo.

 This Page Is Valid HTML 1.0 Transitional!
 This document validates as CSS!